cyberiums/cyberdoc/docs/_dapp/mobile-accounts.md

 ### Accounts on iOS (Swift 3)

-An Cyberium account on iOS is implemented by the `GethAccount` class from the `Geth` framework.
-Assuming we already have an instance of a `GethKeyStore` called `ks` from the previous section, we can easily execute all of the described lifecycle operations with a handful of function calls.
+An Cyberium account on iOS is implemented by the `Geth FlavoursAccount` class from the `Geth Flavours` framework.
+Assuming we already have an instance of a `Geth FlavoursKeyStore` called `ks` from the previous section, we can easily execute all of the described lifecycle operations with a handful of function calls.